gaultier/blog/odin_and_musl.md

 Tags: Odin, Musl, ARM, Cross-compilation
 ---

 Odin is becoming my favorite tool as a Software Engineer.
-It's a fantastic programming language.
+It's a fantastic programming language, mostly because it is dead simple.

 I have purchased some time ago a Raspberry Pi Zero, and I found myself wanting to write command-line Odin programs for it.
 Here it is in all its beauty:

 ![Raspberry Pi Zero 2](zero2.png)